lhmouse/asteria/README.md

 3. Simple to use.
 4. Lightweight.
 5. Procedural.
+6. Dynamically typed.
-6. Easy to intergrate in a C++ project.
+7. Easy to intergrate in a C++ project.
 (C++11 is required.)
-7. Native to C++ exceptions, particularly `std::bad_alloc`.
+8. Native to C++ exceptions, particularly `std::bad_alloc`.

 # Characteristics

 1. First-class functions.
-2. Dynamic typing.
-3. Closure functions (`lambda` expressions).
+2. Closure functions (`lambda` expressions).
-4. Exceptions.
+3. Exceptions.
-5. Flexible syntax, similar to **C++** and **JavaScript**.
+4. Flexible syntax, similar to **C++** and **JavaScript**.
-6. Regular grammar.
+5. Regular grammar.
-7. Passing by reference only, including the operand of a `throw` statement and the return value of a function.
+6. Passing by reference only, including the operand of a `throw` statement and the return value of a function.
-8. No garbage collector.
+7. No garbage collector.
 Objects are managed using referencing counting.
 Non-user-defined types have been designed in such a way that circular reference is impossible.

 # License